KhronosGroup/SYCL_Reference/source/iface/platform.rst

   cl_platform_id get() const;

-Returns OpenCL platform id used in the constructor.
+Returns the OpenCL device associated with the platform.

-.. rubric:: Returns

-OpenCL platform id
+Only call this when the platform constructor was passed a ``cl_platform_id``.

 get_devices
 ===========